Florida Bartending License

 Use Any Computer or Cell Phone

 Our courses can be completed on any computer, laptop, tablet, or cellphone.
 Your certificate is available to you immediately upon completion as an emailed PDF file.
 Complete it tonight and email to your manager before going to work tomorrow.
-Select your course, click Enroll Now, complete the course and print your certificate.
+Select your course, click Enroll Now button, complete the course, and print your certificate.

 Required By State & Insurance Carriers

 Most liability insurance carriers for alcohol-serving establishments (restaurants, bars, taverns, nightclubs, etc.) require all employees to be certified in responsible alcohol service.
 They will require your staff to remain current with state rules, regulations, and Florida liquor laws, in regards to the service of alcohol.
 As a result, more businesses are requiring our alcohol server certificate as a condition of employment.